Jamal Taha: Club career

 Nicknamed "the Brown Gazelle" (الغزال الأسمر), Taha began his senior career with Ansar in 1986, where he ended his career in 2002.
 He wore the number 6 on his jersey, and was the club's captain from 1997 onwards.

 International career

 Taha was the national team's captain during the 2000 AFC Asian Cup in Lebanon.

 Managerial career

 Ansar

 Taha started out as Adnan Hamad's assistant manager at Ansar during the 2005–06 season; he helped his side win the domestic double (Lebanese Premier League and Lebanese FA Cup).
-The following season, in 2006–07, Taha was appointed first manager of Ansar, winning Ansar's second consecutive domestic double.
+The following season, in 2006–07, Taha was appointed the first manager of Ansar, winning Ansar's second consecutive domestic double.
 He remained head coach until the end of the 2007–08 season, where he lost the league title to Ahed by one point.

 In July 2011, Taha was re-appointed manager of Ansar, staying there until the end of the 2012–13 season.
 He won the 2011–12 Lebanese FA Cup, and the 2012 Lebanese Super Cup.